Who we are

 And so, our incredible journey to change the future of regional education began.

-A decade on, the expanded and rebranded Country Universities Centre is a government-funded network of 13 Centres operating in 18 communities across New South Wales, Queensland, and Victoria.
+A decade on, the expanded and rebranded Country Universities Centre is a government-funded network of centres operating in communities across New South Wales, Queensland, and Victoria.

-Alongside state government seed grants in recognition of the Centres’ impact, the CUC has secured funding under the federal Regional University Centres (RUC) program.
-This program has placed the study hub model in the national spotlight, with RUCs emerging across Australia, all developed for their local community by their local community.
-Our Centres also benefit from membership of the larger CUC network.
+Alongside state government seed grants in recognition of the Cooma Centres’ impact, the CUC has secured funding under the federal Regional University Study Hubs program.
+This program has placed the study hub model in the national spotlight, with RUSHs emerging across Australia, all developed for their local community by their local community.
+Our centres also benefit from membership of the larger CUC network.

-CUC Cape York will officially opened in April 2023.
+CUC Cape York was officially opened on 10 July 2023.

 Click here for more information about the Country Universities Centre network.